The time has come.

 Make the Room Feel Like Home

-Most seniors aren’t exactly excited about a move to assisted living, but it can make a big difference to their quality of life.
-Having the level of care you need from full time staff and being surrounded by peers that can quickly become new friends has its perks.
+Most seniors aren’t exactly excited about a move to a new apartment at an assisted living facility, but it can make a big difference to their quality of life.
+Having the level of care you need from full time staff members and being surrounded by peers that can quickly become new friends has its perks.
 The move won’t be easy, but you can do your part to make it as painless as possible.